jpaynter/attacking-CLIP-blog/_posts/2020-04-03-introducing-lanyon.md

 ### What is contrastive learning?

+### A brief description of poisoning and backdooring

 ### What makes an attack on a contrastive learning model different?

 ### Poisoning and Backdooring Contrastive Learning